Trailrunning in the Zillertal

 Amazing Playground

 We can safely say that Alex knows every trail in this area like the back of his hand.
 As CEO of Rideable Trailbuilding & Consulting, that's hardly a surprise.
-With his company, Alex is responsible for the construction and maintenance of mountainbike trails and trail parks.
+With his company, Alex is responsible for the construction and maintenance of mountain bike trails and trail parks.
 On top of that, this is his amazing playground in which he has spent many hours.

 "When I was a child, I was always in the mountains with my friends.
-For us, it was just playing, running, having fun… We were trailrunners before it was even called that way", Alex tells us.
+For us, it was just playing, running, having fun… We were trail runners before it was even called that way", Alex tells us.

-The trail is carefully selected for a family without any significant experience in trailrunning.
+The trail is carefully selected for a family without any significant experience in trail running.
 The first kilometres towards the Rastkogelhütte are rather sloping, passing amazing scenery.
 There are no real obstacles for the time being.
-The trail flows easily, up and down, the sun is shining, the ambience is excellent.
+The trail flows easily, up and down, the sun is shining, and the ambience is excellent.
 It is pure enjoyment of both the physical effort and the beautiful surroundings.
 "No, it won't remain that easy," I chant in my head like some sort of mantra.

-Trailrunning in the Zillertal / Zillertal Tourismus GmbH
+Trailrunning in the Zillertal

 Climbing and Descending

-And yes, Alex stops and makes it clear to us that what follows is ideal for mastering your climbing technique.
-In an almost vertical line, about 250 metres await.
-Alex explains: "Trailrunning - and especially the very long distances - is all about dosage.
+"Trail running - and especially the very long distances - is all about dosage.
 Uphill, there is no shame in alternating between walking and running.
 When walking, the best thing to do is to use your hands to push off on your upper legs for each step.
 This way you save a lot of energy and power because part of the force is provided by the upper body.
 It often depends on your own abilities and on the very steep sections sometimes walking is at least as fast as running."
-At the summit we stop to admire the view.
-The trail continues between a series of impressive boulders and Alex initiates us in running techniques and the use of telescopic poles.
-Because that, too, is not unusual in the world of trailrunning.

-Trailrunning in the Zillertal / Zillertal Tourismus GmbH
+Trailrunning in the Zillertal

 "Many people use their 'walking' poles just for balance.
 However, if you start running more and faster, the sticks are ideal to reduce the forces on your legs.
 You really need to use them as support for your whole body, both on the climb and in the descent where they take the pressure off your knees and hips.
 In winter, many runners do ski mountaineering, they have a running technique with rather long strides where the poles provide balance.
 I prefer to use them as pure support, especially in technical terrain.
 You put the sticks out in front of you and push yourself upwards.
 Or support your whole body on the descent,” Alex goes on.